Mahesank/tradeix_api_demo/README.md

 # tradeix_api_demo

-This is test project for AIP demo using Rest Assured and Jnuit.Language used to code is Java.
+This is test project for AIP demo using Rest Assured and Jnuit.

+##  Language
+ Java 1.8.

+##  Build
 This project is maven configured

 ## Installation